 The First “Good News” Christians

-• God sent His Son Jesus Christ to die on the cross to forgive our sins and to rise from the grave to give eternal life to everyone who believes in His name (John 3:16).
+• God sent His Son Jesus Christ to die on the cross to forgive our sins (rebellion against God and harm to our neighbor) and to rise from the grave to give eternal life to everyone who believes in His name (John 3:16).

 Jesus brings us back into right relationship with God (2 Corinthians 5).